banesullivan/gendocs/README.md

 This is a Python package for automatically building the documentation pages to document a given Python package for Sphinx.
-Currently, this generator only handles packages with one level of submodules and each submodule must have an `__all__` defined to declare what gets documented.

 # Connections
 Want to see what this produces?
 Check out one of the following projects which uses `gendocs`: